 • The Discover brand will live on.
 The Discover name, card design, and customer service experience are not going away.

-• You will need to set up an account on Capital One.
+• You may need to set up an account on Capital One.
 When your account is ready, Capital One will notify you with instructions on how to set up a Capital One online account.
 You will no longer be able to view or manage your account on Discover.com or in the Discover app.
 Note that if you have multiple accounts, they might be ready to manage through Capital One at different times.
+If you already have a Capital One account, the transition will be seamless and smooth.

 • You can keep your current card.
 You won't get a new card from Capital One (unless you were already due for a new card because it was set to expire).
 The exception: Discover it Business cardmembers will receive new cards.